mark579/btc_ticker/README.md

 There are currently logos that will show for Bitcoin, Dogecoin, and Ethereum.
 If it's not one of those a logo will not display on the left most 8x8 panel.

-The selected IDs need to exist in the [Coingeck API](https://api.coingecko.com/api/v3/coins/list).
+The selected IDs need to exist in the [Coingecko API](https://api.coingecko.com/api/v3/coins/list).

 Then each one will drop in, and display the price and 24H price change.
 At the end of showing all cryptos.
 A joke will be displayed if enabled.